 There’s something out there for you.
 When you meet it, a light will shine right where you need it.

-If you want to increase your chances of encountering that light, I’m turning it on at the end of this month.
+If you want to increase your chances of encountering that light, you can learn more here.